gumroad/wp-gumroad/gumroad/README.txt

 The overlay option pops up the purchase form in a pretty lightbox.

-The embed option shows the purchase form directly on your page.
+The embed option shows the product purchase form directly on your page.

 Shortcode examples: